 TIP: We work with a company that can obtain and prepare business licenses and permits for you.
 Click here to learn more.

-DBA: Your Fictitious Business Name should be valid for 5 years (unless you change company name or other information listed on the FBN) at which point you’ll need to renew it with the county.
+DBA: Your Trade Name registration should be valid for 5 years (unless you change company name or other information listed on the FBN) at which point you’ll need to renew it with the county.

 LLC: New Hampshire corporations are required to file a Periodic Report with the New Hampshire Secretary of State on or before April 1 of each year, in addition to general taxation.
 Information on your business’s taxes can be found here.

 Corporation: Business in New Hampshire should file a report annually, due on or before April 1, with the Secretary of State of New Hampshire.
 LLCs and Corporations will pay a filing cost of $102.